 When you are at work, does your employer deny you lunch breaks or force you to work through your scheduled break time?
 If so, your employer may be violating California labor laws.
 Seeking help from qualified legal counsel can help ensure that you receive what you are owed.

 At The Law Offices of Scott A. Miller, APC, our attorneys are dedicated to protecting the rights of workers in California.
 We have extensive experience representing scores of workers in class action suits when employer abuse is widespread.
 To learn more about how we may be able to help you, call 888-343-3455.

 When Are You Entitled To A Lunch Break?

-If you work more than 5 hours a day, California meal break laws entitle you to a lunch break of no less than 30 minutes.
-If you work more than 10 hours a day, you are entitled to two 30 minute lunch breaks.
-Although lunch breaks may be waived by mutual consent in certain cases, if you work over 6 hours a day, neither you nor your employer can waive your right to a 30 minute lunch break.
+If you work more than five hours a day, the law entitles you to a lunch break of no less than 30 minutes.
+If you work more than 10 hours a day, you are entitled to two 30-minute lunch breaks.
+In some cases, you and your employer can agree to waive your right to a lunch break.
+However, if you work more than six hours a day, neither you nor your employer can waive your right to a 30-minute lunch break.

 What Counts As A Meal Break?

 During a meal break, you should be relieved of all duties and be free to leave the premises for the 30-minute period.
 If you are not relieved of all duties and/or are not allowed to leave your workplace, the meal period is considered an "on duty" meal period and you are entitled to be paid your regular hourly rate.
 On duty meal periods are permitted only when the nature of the work prevents you from being relieved of all duties, and when there is a written agreement between you and your employer.

 What Happens If My Employer Doesn't Provide Me With The Required Meal Break?